Tutorial: Web Testing (RVL)¶

 Amsterdam

 .
-Now that we have the correct item identified, click on the Learn
+Now that we have the correct item identified, click the Learn

 button to the right of the Test

 button.
-That will now learn a new object that corresponds to the Edit Amsterdam
+This will now learn a new object that corresponds to the Edit Amsterdam

 object: